OpenOffice.org: NeoOffice

-NeoOffice, an independent commercial port for Macintosh that tracked the main line of development, offered a native OS X Aqua user interface before OpenOffice.org did.
+NeoOffice, an independent commercial port for Macintosh that tracked the main line of development, offered a native Mac OS X Aqua user interface before OpenOffice.org did.
 Later versions are derived from Go-oo, rather than directly from OpenOffice.org.
 All versions from NeoOffice 3.1.1 to NeoOffice 2015 were based on OpenOffice.org 3.1.1, though latter versions included stability fixes from LibreOffice and Apache OpenOffice.
 NeoOffice 2017 and later versions are fully based on LibreOffice.